erigontech/erigon/docs/programmers_guide/guide.md

 ### Hexary radix "Patricia" tree
 Ethereum uses hexary (radix == 16) radix tree to guide the algorithm of computing the state root.
 For the purposes of illustrations, we will use tres trees with radix 4 (because radix 16 requires many more items for "interesting" features to appear).
-We start from a set of randomly looking keys, 2 bytes (or 8 quarternary digits) each.
+We start from a set of randomly looking keys, 2 bytes (or 8 quaternary digits) each.

 ![prefix_groups_1](prefix_groups_1.dot.gd.png)
 To regenerate this picture, run `go run cmd/pics/pics.go -pic prefix_groups_1`